 - Fertilise monthly with a lawn feed high in nitrogen.
 7:1:3 is a popular choice.

 - Turn compost heaps.
-Remove any material that has decomposed sufficiently to be used in the garden.
+Remove and sieve any material that has decomposed sufficiently to be used in the garden.

 - Make sure that all drains and gutters are clear and ready for the rainy season.

 - As rainfall increases, so too does weed growth.
 Focus on weed control from now onwards.

 - Spray weeds on driveways and in paving on a dry, sunny day with no wind.